 Nottinghamshire International (24-25 June 1989)

-The Almanack carries no results for the regatta, but a record of a doubles race that must have occurred there survives which involved four GB crews and two club crews.
-GB (Ali Bonner, presumably with Kim Thomas) won with GB (Annabel Eyres) five seconds back in second place, GB (Suzanne Kirk) another two seconds down in third, and GB (Claire Parker, the lightweight crew) a further second behind in fourth.
+The Almanack carries no results for the regatta, but Annabel Eyres noted in her training diary that she won in a double on the Saturday, while another record of a doubles race lists four GB crews and two British club crews taking part, with GB (Ali Bonner, presumably with Kim Thomas) winning from GB (Annabel Eyres) which finished five seconds back, GB (Suzanne Kirk) another two seconds down in third, and GB (Claire Parker, the lightweight crew) a further second behind in fourth.

 Lucerne (8-9 July 1989)